oan-J/Data-Mining/README.md

 ### Full Finetuning with Simple Prompt

 #### Results
-- Result1: Fine-tuned ChatGLM3 is able to generate the specific type of hysterical literature.
+- Result1: Fine-tuned ChatGLM3 is able to generate the desired type of hysterical literature.
 - Result2: The generation of desired text has randomness and instability.

 #### Examples